sietse/kerstzingcie/README.markdown

 ## TODO

+God rest you
-God rest you: add piano and f to 3 (From god our heav'nly) c.q.
+* add piano and f to 3 (From god our heav'nly) c.q.
 4 (fear not, then said).

-Rejoice and be merry:
+Rejoice and be merry
 * single 'who brought us salvation' line

-Ich steh' an deiner Krippen:
+Ich steh' an deiner Krippen
 * shorten mein (extender lines hack?)

+God rest you
+* triool

+Stille Nacht
+* weghalen tweede p en pp

+Coventry Carol
+* more linebreaks
+  * 'by by lul - \r'
+  * 'may we do \r'
+  * 'ling for \r'
+* dynamics
+* add da capo? "after third verse, sing refrain again"

+* All songs:

+   \context {
+     \Lyrics
+     % relative change to font: one size smaller
+     \override LyricText #'font-size = #-1
+   }

 ## Creating a new song directory